 Bassam Aramin became involved in the Palestinian struggle as a boy growing up in the ancient city of Hebron.
-At 17, he was caught planning an attack on Israeli troops, and spent seven years in prison.
-In 2005, he co-founded Combatants for Peace, an organisation of former Israeli and Palestinian combatants leading a non-violent struggle against the occupation.
-Since then, Bassam has not once picked up a weapon – not even when, two years later, his ten-year-old daughter Abir was gunned down and killed by an Israeli soldier.
+At 17, he was caught planning an attack on Israeli troops and spent the next seven years in prison.
+In 2005, he co-founded Combatants for Peace (www.combatantsforpeace.org), an organisation of former Israeli and Palestinian combatants leading a non-violent struggle against the occupation.
+Since then, Bassam has remained a peace activist – even when, two years later, his ten-year-old daughter Abir was gunned down and killed by an Israeli soldier.

 As a child I fought the occupation by raising the Palestinian flag in our playground.
 We never felt safe.
 We were always running from jeeps to avoid the soldiers beating us.
 Our homes were invaded and children were killed.
 At the age of 12 I joined a demonstration where a boy was shot by a soldier.
 I watched him die in front of me.

-In prison we were treated like heroes by other prisoners, but our jailers taught us how to continue hating and resisting.
-On 1st October 1987, all 120 of us – all teenage boys – were waiting to go into the dining room when the alarms suddenly went off.
-Over a hundred armed soldiers appeared and ordered us to strip naked.
+In prison we were treated like heroes by the other prisoners, but our jailers taught us how to continue hating and resisting.
+On 1 October 1987, 120 of us – all teenage boys – were waiting to go into the dining room when the alarms suddenly went off.
+Over a hundred armed soldiers then suddenly appeared and ordered us to strip naked.
 They beat us until we could hardly stand.
 I was held the longest and beaten the hardest.
-What struck me was that all the soldiers wore smiles on their face.
+What struck me was that all the soldiers wore smiles on their faces.
 They were beating us without hatred, because for them this was just a training exercise and they saw us as objects.

-The incident with the soldiers made me realise that we had to preserve our humanity – our right to laugh and our right to cry – in order to save ourselves.
-I also slowly realised that the Israeli oppression was because of the Holocaust, and I decided to try and understand who the Jews were.
+The incident with the soldiers made me realize that we had to preserve our humanity – our right to laugh and our right to cry – in order to save ourselves.
+I also slowly realized that the Israeli oppression was because of the Holocaust, and I decided to try to understand who the Jews were.
 This led to a conversation with a prison guard.
-The guards all thought of us as terrorists and we hated them, but this guard asked me, ‘how can someone quiet like you become a terrorist?’
-I replied, ‘no, you’re the terrorist.
-I’m a freedom fighter’.
+The guards all thought of us as terrorists and we hated them, but this guard asked me, ‘How can someone quiet like you become a terrorist?’
+I replied, ‘No, you’re the terrorist.
+I’m a freedom fighter.’
 He really believed that we, the Palestinians, were the settlers, not the Israelis.
-I said, ‘if you can convince me that we are the settlers, then I’ll declare this in front of all the prisoners.’
+I said, ‘If you can convince me that we are the settlers, then I’ll declare this in front of all the prisoners.’

-There is a much darker side to my story.
-On 16th January 2007, my 10-year-old daughter, Abir, was shot in cold blood by an Israeli soldier while standing outside her school with some classmates.
-The children hadn’t even been throwing stones.
+There is a much darker side to my story. on 16 January 2007, my ten-year-old daughter, Abir, was shot and killed in cold blood by a member of the Israeli border police while standing outside her school with some classmates.
+There were no demonstrations or violence or intifada.
 I have been appalled by the details of what happened, not least that she had just bought a candy at the store and hadn’t had time to eat it.